A Day to the Sea of Galilee & Golan Heights

 It is quite a long ride (about 2 hours either from Tel Aviv or Jerusalem) to the Sea of Galilee (we call it Lake Kineret).

 We leave Capernaum and cross the Jordan River, where it enters to the Sea of Galilee and drive up to the Golan Heights.
-Our first stop is the viewpoint on top of Mount Bental, a non active volcano and an abandoned Israeli fort, wherefrom we can look over Syria, large areas of the Golan Heights, and the "Valley of Tears", a crucial and bleeding battlefield in "the Yom Kippur War" on October 1973.
+Our first stop is the viewpoint on top of Mount Bental, a nonactive volcano and an abandoned Israeli fort, wherefrom we can look over to Syria, large areas of the Golan Heights, and the "Valley of Tears", a bleeding and crucial battlefield in the Yom Kippur War in October 1973.

-We start our descent from the Golan Heights, driving on a steep winding road, stopping by an abandoned Israeli stronghold,looking over to the "3 borders meeting point" (Israel, Syria and Jordan)
+We descend from the Golan Heights, driving on a steep winding road, stopping by an abandoned Israeli stronghold, looking over the "3 borders meeting point" (Israel, Syria and Jordan)